AndiKleini/Example_log4j_Java/README.md

 # example.log4j
-Contains an easy example for configuration of a log4j2 logger via XML.
+Contains an easy example for implementation and configuration of a vendor independent wapper for log4j2 logger.

 ## decoupling from concrete logging library
 Additionally it shows a way how the concrete logging librabry can be decoupled from the rest of the classes.
 Therefore a proper interface is introduced